hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-network-container.md

 DB_PORT=tcp://172.16.0.137:5432
 DB_PORT_5432_TCP=tcp://172.16.0.137:5432
 ```
-Each variable comes from source container is prefixed with `DB_`, which is populated from the alias you specified above.
+Each variable coming from the source container is prefixed with `DB_`, which is populated from the alias you specified above.
 You can use these environment variables to configure your applications to connect to the database on the db container.

 > **NOTE:**
 > `--link` works everywhere in Hyper_ cloud.
 Unlike Docker legacy `--link`, software defined network in Hyper_ grantee the container connectivity within the same tenant.
 Users should never need to care things like cross-host or customized network.